WellAlly Logo

 If BMI isn't accurate enough, what should we use to assess health status?
 The answer isn't a single metric, but comprehensive assessment using multiple metrics.

 Body fat percentage is another key indicator.
 It directly tells you what percentage of total weight is fat tissue.
-Healthy body fat ranges are approximately 10-20% for men, 18-28% for women.
+According to American Journal of Clinical Nutrition, healthy body fat ranges are approximately 10-20% for men, 18-28% for women.
 Body fat percentage more accurately reflects true status than BMI because it directly measures fat content.
 However, body fat requires professional equipment to measure, not as simple as self-calculated BMI.

 Waist-to-hip ratio is waist circumference divided by hip circumference.
-This indicator reflects fat distribution pattern—whether fat accumulates in the waist-abdomen or hips-legs.
+Research in International Journal of Obesity confirms this indicator reflects fat distribution pattern—whether fat accumulates in the waist-abdomen or hips-legs.
 Research shows waist-abdominal fat (apple body shape) has much higher health risk than hip-leg fat (pear body shape).
 Men with waist-to-hip ratio over 0.9, women over 0.85, are high-risk body types.

 Why These Metrics Are Rarely Used